Note that if at any point the package you’re trying to use is outdated, you always have the option to use an official binary from the restic project.

 $ docker pull restic/restic

-restic is written in the Go programming language and you need at least Go version 1.9.
+restic is written in the Go programming language and you need at least Go version 1.19.
+Building for Solaris requires at least Go version 1.20.
 Building restic may also work with older versions of Go, but that’s not supported.
 See the Getting started guide of the Go project for instructions how to install Go.

 In order to build restic from source, execute the following steps:

 $ git clone https://github.com/restic/restic [...] $ cd restic $ go run build.go

 You can easily cross-compile restic for all supported platforms, just supply the target OS and platform via the command-line options like this (for Windows and FreeBSD respectively):